Wholesale: Products & Services

 Tariffs, regulations and policies are located in the state specific Tariffs/Catalogs/Price Lists.

-If you request Unbundled Loops on a reuse basis, the existing drop and Qwest's NID, as well as any on premises wiring that Qwest owns or controls, will remain in place and continue to carry the signal over the end-user's IW to the end-user's equipment.
+If you request Unbundled Loops on a reuse basis, the existing drop and CenturyLink's NID, as well as any on premises wiring that CenturyLink owns or controls, will remain in place and continue to carry the signal over the end-user's IW to the end-user's equipment.

-Qwest retains sole ownership of the Qwest NID and its contents on Qwest's side.
-Qwest is not required to proactively conduct NID change-outs (e.g., change a simple NID to a smart NID).
-However, Qwest will change the NID at your request and the appropriate charges will apply.
-Qwest will not inventory NID locations on your behalf.
+CenturyLink retains sole ownership of the CenturyLink NID and its contents on CenturyLink's side.
+CenturyLink is not required to proactively conduct NID change-outs (e.g., change a simple NID to a smart NID).
+However, CenturyLink will change the NID at your request and the appropriate charges will apply.
+CenturyLink will not inventory NID locations on your behalf.

 Optional Features